nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Problem Domain

-With the use of Activity Diagrams, we can understand the context under which `Dowat` is used.<br>
+With the use of Activity Diagrams, we can understand the context under which `Dowat` is used. <br>
-Users of `Dowat` receive their task and event items mainly from their email inbox.<br>
+Users of `Dowat` receive their task and event items mainly from their email inbox. <br>
-By storing the task or event received immediately into `Dowat`, the user can archive the email immediately.<br>
-By accessing `Dowat`, the user is able to determine the important tasks at hand and upcoming events for the day or week.<br>
+By storing the task or event received immediately into `Dowat`, the user can archive the email immediately. <br> By accessing `Dowat`, the user is able to keep track of the important tasks at hand and upcoming events for the day or week. <br>
 This will help the user plan their use of time more effectively.<br>

 <img src="images/ADForEmailAndDowat.png" width="850" height="500"><br>